Started offering training

 Staff trained so far

 At Thames Water mental health is considered just as important as physical health, if not more so.
 With over 5,000 permanent employees and a further 10,000 contractors, many of whom are working in high risk and physically demanding environments, Thames Water’s ‘Time to Talk’ mental health strategy places a continued focus on mental health and wellbeing in the workplace.
-Mental Health First Aid (MHFA) England training is an integral part of this approach, which overall has resulted in a 75% reduction in referrals to its Occupational Health Team for work-related stress, anxiety and depression over the last five years.
+Mental Health First Aid (MHFA) England training is an integral part of this approach, which has seen an increase in referrals to the occupational health team and in turn resulted in an 80% reduction in work-related illness absence cases over the last five years.

 Thanks to its holistic approach, Thames Water is leading the way in the utilities sector when it comes to dealing with mental health as an important workplace issue.